Dzzs/Markdown-Notes/README.md

 # Introduction

 This document outlines my setup of an open source [Personal Knowledge Management](https://en.wikipedia.org/wiki/Personal_knowledge_management) / note taking tool called [Silverbullet](https://github.com/silverbulletmd/silverbullet).
 In a secure and highly available manner.
 My ISP blocks 80/443/445 traffic so this gets around those limitations as well.
-Parts are intentionally kept vague for security.
+Parts of this document are intentionally kept vague for security.
 Some configuration will require temporarily opening up security restrictions.

 I am not associated with and have not yet contributed to [Silverbullet](https://github.com/silverbulletmd/silverbullet).